danstooamerican/PFERD/README.md

 And PFERD also offers a few combinator functions:

 * **`keep`**
-  `keep` just returns the input path unchanged.
+  Just returns the input path unchanged.
 It can be very useful as the last argument in an `attempt` call, to leave everything not matching a rule unchanged.
 * **`optionally(transformer)`**
   Wraps a given transformer and returns its result if it is not `None`.
   Otherwise returns the input path unchanged.
 * **`do(transformers)`**
-  `do` accepts a series of transformers and applies them in the given order to the result of the previous one.
+  Accepts a series of transformers and applies them in the given order to the result of the previous one.
 If any transformer returns `None`, do short-circuits and also returns `None`.
 This can be used to perform multiple renames in a row: